 When using the green 16-oz canisters, we had some issues attaching them and knowing the dial was turned entirely off.
 These issues went away with more practice.
 As with most portable grills, we eventually switched to just using the Worthington 1-Gallon Propane Tank and had better results.
 The biggest advantage of a more expensive product like the Editors' Choice Napoleon TravelQ is in control.
 The dual tubular burners of the Napoleon offer much greater control than that of the Smoke Hollow.

 At 17 pounds, this is one of the lighter grills we tested.
-Only the Cuisinart and Top Pick Eureka Gonzo Grill are lighter, both around 15 lbs.
+Only the Cuisinart, Eureka Gonzo Grill and Top Pick Primus Kuchoma are lighter.
 For those extra pounds, you get 30% more cooking area than on the Kuchoma, a tradeoff that most people will gladly take.
 The Kuchoma also folds up much more compactly.
 Not only is the main body on the Kuchoma smaller, but it also doesn't have anything sticking out the sides when stowed.
 The Smoke Hollow has both an electric igniter and a propane valve that stick out a few inches.
 This means you need to give the Smoke Hollow around 30-50% more space when packing than the Kuchoma and you have to be careful not to damage the Smoke Hollow propane connector which feels a little delicate.

 With 205 sq inches of cooking area, the Smoke Hollow is just around average in this metric.
 However, when you compare the weight per cooking area, the Smoke Hollow comes out on top.
-It has the most cooking area of any grill that weighs less than 30lbs.
 The Weber Q 1200 is almost double the weight and has less cooking area.
 Also, the 205-sq inches of cooking area does not include the 105 sq inch warming rack, which every higher-scoring grill in our review lacks.